ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 ### Parallel Programming Models

-Developing a parallel application requires an understanding of potential amount of parallelism in your appilcation and the best ways to expose this parallelism to the underlying computer architecture.
+Developing a parallel application requires an understanding of the potential amount of parallelism in your application and the best ways to expose this parallelism to the underlying computer architecture.
 Current hardware and programming languages give many different options to parallelize your application.
 Some of these options can be combined to yield even greater efficiency and speedup.

 ### Levels of Parallelism
 There are several layers of parallel computing: